-- 1) Volume and depth of material removed and deposited. - 2) Methods used to carry out the activity. - 3) Effects on coastal processes, including effects on the stability of the seabed and nearby shorelines. - 4) Effects of the disturbance and, deposition associated with the activity. - 5) Effects on indigenous biodiversity and aquatic ecosystems health. - 6) Effects on tangata whenua and their taonga. - 7) Effects on the characteristics, qualities and values that contribute to make any of the following mapped (refer I Maps | Ngā mahere matawhenua) places outstanding or significant: - a) Nationally Significant Surf Break and Regionally Significant Surf break. - b) Outstanding Natural Feature. - c) Area of Outstanding Natural Character. - d) Site or Area of Significance to tangata whenua. - e) Significant Ecological Area. - f) Significant Bird Area. - 8) Effects on the characteristics, qualities and values that contribute to any mapped (refer I Maps | Ngā mahere matawhenua) Historic Heritage Area or Site. - 9) The positive effects of the activity.
+- 1) Volume and depth of material removed and deposited. - 2) Methods used to carry out the activity. - 3) Effects on coastal processes, including effects on the stability of the seabed and nearby shorelines.

+- 4) Effects of the disturbance and, deposition associated with the activity. - 5) Effects on aquatic ecosystem health and indigenous biodiversity. - Effects on tangāta whenua and their taonga.
+6) - 7) Effects on the characteristics, qualities and values that contribute to make any of the following mapped (refer I Maps | Ngā mahere matawhenua) places outstanding or significant: - Nationally Significant Surf Break and Regionally Significant Surf break. - Outstanding Natural Feature. b) - Area of Outstanding Natural Character. c) - d) Site or Area of Significance to tangāta whenua. - Significant Ecological Area. - f) Significant Bird Area. - Effects on the characteristics, qualities and values that contribute to any mapped (refer I Maps Ngā mahere matawhenua) Historic Heritage Area or Site. - The positive effects of the activity. - 10) Effects on the characteristics, qualities and values of outstanding natural landscapes.